 After the in-memory project has been created, the source file (.bd) for the block design can be added to the design.
-This can be done in two different ways:
+This step assumes that the block design has already been created and will be reused in the non-project flow.
+For information on how to create a block design, see Chapter 2: Creating a Block Design and Chapter 8: Using Tcl Scripts to Create Projects and Block Designs.